 The foundation currently focuses on funding K-12 public education, primarily through the Jimmie Johnson Foundation/Lowe’s Toolbox for Education Champions Grants program.
 Champions Grants have been awarded to 63 schools located in California, Oklahoma and North Carolina, where the Johnsons grew up and currently reside.

-In addition, the foundation selects twelve charities each year to be featured on Johnson’s Blue Bunny Helmet of Hope.
-These charities are selected from nominations made by fans and media members nationwide.
-Blue Bunny Helmet of Hope charities receive a grant of $10,000 and national exposure on the helmet worn for a select Sprint Cup race.
+In addition, each year the Foundation selects 5 charities that support on K-12 public education to be featured on Johnson’s Blue Bunny Helmet of Hope.
+Charities are nominated by fans nationwide, and are voted on by the public.
+Blue Bunny Helmet of Hope charities receive a cash grant and national exposure on the helmet worn for a select Sprint Cup race.

 Past foundation partnerships include working with San Diego Habitat for Humanity to construct four homes on Foundation Lane in El Cajon; building Jimmie Johnson’s Victory Lanes, a four lane bowling center for campers at Pattie and Kyle Petty’s Victory Junction in Randleman, N.C; and funding the construction of the Toddler Playroom at the Ronald McDonald House of Charlotte.
 The foundation continues to work with the Hendrick Marrow Program, Make-A-Wish and Project L.I.F.T.